philipjk/draft_assistant/README.md

 - run it with `python main.py`.
 Note: if you start the application before starting Arena, it will process the currently available log file until it is overwritten with the next one.

 # What it does
 In a Premier Draft on Arena, it uses pack and pool cards to provide a score to each card in the pack.
 The scores sum to 1.
-"Mtg: Foundations" only is the only expansion supported as of now.
+"Mtg: Foundations" is the only expansion supported as of now.

 # How it does it
  We are using pure data-based approaches to model the probability distribution `P(x \in y|y,z,w,k)`, i.e. the probability of picking card `x` from pack `y`, conditioned on pack `y`, pool of cards `z`, expected number of wins `w` and player rank `k`.